FARMING

 cattle, that therefore it is morally acceptable to kill and eat them.
 David

-Cowles-Hamar puts it this way: "The suggestion that animals should pay for
+Cowles-Hamar puts it this way: "The suggestion that animals should

 their freedom with their lives is moral nonsense."